Grundig Satellit 210/Transistor 6001

 The AM reception is very good… I tried several samples and although they were consistently top tier on SW they vareid more on AM reception.
 The best of several earned a rank of four stars in my AM Mega Radio Shootout.
 The real strength of the Satellit 208/210 is its shortwave reception…I’ve had a few portable radios which match it on SW but none that have beat it.

 I have always found it difficult to choose a favorite radio because every radio has its own strengths and weaknesses.
 For example, my Satellit 800, even though it’s not heavy and complex in the tradition of the “real” European Grundigs of old, especially the Satellit 600/650 which it resembles, and even though it doesn’t have quite the warm, lush sound of the older Grundigs, does have an audio clarity which the SAT 208/210 lacks.
 It also has several modern advancements which can really improve reception, especially with an external antenna, which is the way I use that radio.
-Things like Fast/Slow AGC, Sync capability, SSB, three bandwidths, wide rf dynamic range…all work to help the 800 clean up some signals that would otherwise be unlistenable.
+Things like Fast/Slow AGC, Sync capability, SSB, three bandwidths, wide RF dynamic range…all work to help the 800 clean up some signals that would otherwise be unlistenable.
 The Satellit 800 still sits in my den, connected to my external antenna, and an Eton E1 sits on my nightstand, while the Satellit 210 excels when used as a portable, where its extreme sensitivity off the whip and its ease of use as a casual bandcanner make it a fun radio to take out onto the deck on a cool summer evening.
-As for serviceability of the Grundig, I think an analogy to a sports car is appropriate…it may require more care and feeding in exchange for cutting edge performance in some areas.
+As for serviceability of the Grundig, I think an analogy to a sports car is appropriate…these are tough to work on in some ways and only a true Grundig fanatic will likely be able to deal with it effectively.

 So, is the Satellit 208/210 the “best” SW portable there is?
 No. But what radio is?
 Hmmm.
 Mix one part Grundig with one part Sony, one part Zenith and add a dash of Panasonic and GE.
 Shake well.
 I guess the “perfect” radio has yet to be made.